quack/quack/CONTRIBUTING.md

 5. Include any errors that may be displayed.
 6. Update us if you have any new info, or if the problem resolves itself!

-##The 5 magic steps
+##The 6 magic steps

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Install your pre-commit hook: `bash /path/to/quack/tools/phpcs-pre-commit/install.sh`
-3. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :)
+6. Submit a pull request :)

 ##License

 [Quack](https://github.com/haskellcamargo/quack) is distributed under the GNU General Public License, version 3, [available in this repository](master/LICENSE.md).
 All contributions are assumed to be also licensed under the GPLv3.